kroppel/learnable-triangulation-pytorch/SETUP_GENERAL_DATASET.md

 This document aims to outline how to use the code in the repository herein on a general dataset (could be your own).
 For examples, see the additional code and documentation for the addition of the [CMU Panoptic Studio](http://domedb.perception.cs.cmu.edu/) dataset at [mvn/datasets/cmu_preprocessing/README.md](https://github.com/Samleo8/learnable-triangulation-pytorch/blob/master/mvn/datasets/cmu_preprocessing/README.md)

 Note that this document only entails the setup for a general dataset.
-If you would like to use your dataset for testing or training, you can consult the others document for [testing](TESTING_ON_GENERAL_DATASET.md) and [training](TRAINING_ON_GENERAL_DATASET.md) respectively.
+The next steps are probably to test or train your dataset; you can consult the other documents for [testing](TESTING_ON_GENERAL_DATASET.md) and [training](TRAINING_ON_GENERAL_DATASET.md) respectively.

 ## Overview